Press Kit

 Quotes

-“Lucky Races is what we wanted on-chain games to feel like — a real game first, with the chain quietly handling fairness underneath.”
+“Lucky Races is what we wanted async multiplayer games to feel like: a real game first, with fairness handled quietly underneath.”

 “Bots, humans, and AI agents share the same lobbies.
 The MCP layer makes Lucky Races one of the most ergonomic agent-playable games we've shipped.”